Amheklerior/dotfiles/README.md

 # dotfiles

-This are my personal dotfiles.
+This is my personal dotfiles repo.
+Feel free to explore it, copy bits and pieces for your own dotfiles, or fork the whole repo and use them.

 > **!
 NOTE**\
-> It only targets macOS systems at the moment.
+> It only targets macOS systems for now.

+> **⚠ WARNING**\
+> These dotfiles are tailored to my liking to help me manage my macos laptops.
+If you want to use them, fork the repo, review the code, remove anything you don't want or need, and enjoy.

 ## Installation

-> **⚠ WARNING**\
-> Use at your own risk!
-If you want to use these dotfiles, feel free to do so, but be careful.
-First fork the repo, review the code, and remove anything you don't want or need.

 The installation process is _idempotent_, which means that running it once or multiple times produce the same end result.